idnorton/idnorton.github.io/_posts/2020-08-06-Simulating-network-failure-with-iptables.md

 title: Simulating network failure with iptables

 ---
-This post was originally posted on the [Adzuna Engineering Blog](https://medium.com/adzuna-engineering/simulating-network-failure-with-iptables-7bd24c8a9fb3).
+This post was originally appeared on the [Adzuna Engineering Blog](https://medium.com/adzuna-engineering/simulating-network-failure-with-iptables-7bd24c8a9fb3).

 There’s many situations where it’s desirable to have a network failure during testing, however this can sometimes seem like an impossible thing